nacn-workshop/network-automation-lab/docs/ansible.md

 - We're again invoking the same `eos_command` module, and then specifying our `commands` argument as a separate key indented below the module name.
-- We're using a task-level optional argument "register" to save the resulting output from the `eos_command` module to a variable names "version".
+- We're using a task-level optional argument "register" to save the resulting output from the `eos_command` module to a variable named "version".
 - Finally, we use another module named `debug` to print out the contents of the variable named "version" to the console.
 - You might have noticed the double-braces surrounding the "version" variable: